Diwali - Hindu Festival of Lights - Festivals of India

 Fourth Day - It is called Govardhan Puja day and Padwa( New Year) day.
 It is the first day of the new year.
 Govardhan Puja (worship of Govardhan) also is done today.
 Lord Krishna is worshipped on this day.
 Legend has it that Lord Krishna lifted the mountain Govardhan to save the people from the deluge caused by incessant rains and hence on this day Govardhan Puja is done.

-The fifth day marks the end of the 5 day diwali festival celebrations.
+The fifth day marks the end of the 5 days of Diwali festival celebrations.

 Some Important Historical Events Associated With The Diwali Festival